lolirelia/Flappy/README.md

 The client also has its own tick counter (this is purely used to measure render delay) The client receives gamestates from the server which are pushed into a container.
 It then decides what to render next based on the tick of the packet and the render delay.
 Interpolation is used between the current render state and the next render state.
 There is a fixed 6 tick render delay (16.66666*6) roughly 100m.
-This means your inputs are consistently 100ms late.
-Client side prediction could be implemeneted to remove this delay, I specifically chose not to do this to keep the gameclient and server simple.
-100ms is plenty of time for the client to receive packets from the server.
+This means you're seeing the gamestate in the past.
+However client side prediction is used to mitigate the delay for your own inputs, so you're seeing your own inputs before they're actually verified by the server.
+If the predicted input result doesn't match up to the server , reconciliation is used to resync to the server state.
+(In this case, it's just overwriting the current prediction data with server state data);